 In this short video, the specialists talk about some of the major benefits of walking.
 A few of the advantages which they mention in the video are;

 - Increased bone health.
-Walking is a weight-bearing exercise and therefore make you ‘work’ against gravity.
-That’s why walking is good for your bones.
+It's a weight-bearing exercise and therefore makes you ‘work’ against gravity.

 - It’s good for your heart.
-Walking increases your heart rate and blood pressure.
+Even a short walk increases your heart rate and blood pressure.
 Therefore, it strengthens your heart.

 - It helps when you're depressed or anxious.
-Walking releases chemicals in your body which make you feel good and reduces the immune system chemicals that may worsen your depression.
+A walk releases chemicals in your body which make you feel good and reduces the immune system chemicals that may worsen your depression.

 - Lastly, but certainly not least; it helps to prevent diseases.
 In the video, the specialists say that it helps people with dementia.
-In addition to that scientist now believe that being physically active (in general) could reduce the risk of dementia.
+In addition, scientist now believe that being physically active (in general) could reduce the risk of dementia.

-Of course, you may say; “Well, these are benefits from walking in general, so I could benefit from them even when I’m walking outside.”
+Of course, you may say; “Well, these are benefits for regular walkers in general, so I could benefit from them even when I’m going for a walk outside.”

 You are 100 percent right.
 If you would just go out for a walk, you could experience these benefits as well.
-However, a treadmill can be a great alternative to walking outside, especially when the weather conditions are bad.
+However, a treadmill can be a great alternative, especially when the weather conditions are bad.

-What is the best shoe for walking on a treadmill?
+What are good shoes for walking on a treadmill?